OurVoiceUSA/HelloVoter/docs/Canvassing-FAQ.md

 There are laws that regulate voter data, and digital content in general, that vary from State to State, even from County to County.
 Also, keeping accurate and up to date is expensive; prohibitively so on a national scale.
 As such, Our Voice USA has opted to, for the foreseeable future, not be in the business of providing canvassing data.

+More information about where to get voter files and the applicable laws, visit http://voterlist.electproject.org/

-We do, however, provide an import tool so you can import your own data that you acquire through your own means.
-It's currently in development, the repository of code is here: https://github.com/OurVoiceUSA/canvassing-import
+We do provide an import tool so you can import your own data that you acquire through your own means.
+It's currently in development, find the code here: https://github.com/OurVoiceUSA/HelloVoterHQ

 ### Where can I get data?